mqtthiqs/at-doc/docs/atelier/midi-and-automation.md

 4. A dashed blue outline is drawn around the control to indicate that it is mapped.

-!!! note

-    If you use _Atelier_ as a plug-in and need MIDI mappings, you might need to set up your DAW to forward MIDI messages to the track.

-!!! note

-      If you want one controller to control several parameters just create a [Control](../modules/control.md) module and [set it up to control several parameters](../modules/control.md#live-controls).

 _Atelier_ understands three kinds of MIDI messages:

 1. **Control Changes (CC):** their values (0-127) map to parameter values linearly.
 2. **Pitch wheel:** same thing.
 3. **Individual MIDI notes:** Each MIDI note is a separately assignable control.
 Note-on messages map to the value of their velocity; note-off messages map to the minimum value.

-!!! note
+!!! notes

+      - If you want one controller to control several parameters just create a [Control](../modules/control.md) module and [set it up to control several parameters](../modules/control.md#live-controls).
+      - If you use _Atelier_ as a plug-in and need MIDI mappings, you might need to set up your DAW to forward MIDI messages to the track.
-       Classic VST instrument playing ("hit a key to make a note") is not supported.
+      - Classic VST instrument playing ("hit a key to make a note") is not supported.
 Yet.

 ## Automations